 It’s been some time since I’ve felt overwhelmed by a movie, or maybe just a character.
 Perhaps even longer since I fell in love with one.
 That happened a few days ago, and I think I still have butterflies.

 In the unabashedly tear-inducing movie adaptation of John Green’s successful novel The Fault in Our Stars, Shailene Woodley is a teen with cancer that falls into great love.
-And you know what happens with all first loves.
+And you know what happens with all great, first loves.
 Woodley, terrific in The Descendants and The Spectacular Now, gives a personal best performance that demands compassion, radiating feelings in every single scene.

 While the novel was pitched at teenaged girls, anyone with a heart is likely to be affected by this movie, which features two soaring performances from Woodley and Ansel Elgort as the unexpected young lovers, sensitive direction by Josh Boone (Stuck in Love) and a decided lack of mawkishness even at its most heartrending.
 Everything here feels earned.